ephemera02/Palimpsest/README.md

 ---

-*"She believed she could build a forensic toolkit and she actually did."*
+*"She taught the power grid to snitch and honestly?
+Iconic."*

 🐾